yimuchen/UserUtils/Common/doc/ArgumentExtender.md

 1. The prefix path of the generated file name
 2. A list of options that will be used in the director of the file path
-3. A list of options that will be used in the basename of the file path
+3. A list of options that will be used in the base name of the file path
-4. The prefix of the basename.
+4. The prefix of the base name.
-5. The extension of the file
+5. The extension of the file.

-Using the above command as an example, the options description will be something
+Using the above command as an example, the `options_description` will be something like:
-like:

 ```cpp
 desc.add_options()